n8n-io/n8n-docs/docs/hosting/securing/hardening-task-runners.md

 # Hardening task runners

 [Task runners](/hosting/configuration/task-runners/) are responsible for executing code from the [Code node](/integrations/builtin/core-nodes/n8n-nodes-base.code/).
-While Code node executions are generally safe, you can follow these recommendations to further harden your task runners.
+While Code node executions are secure, you can follow these recommendations to further harden your task runners.

 ## Run task runners as sidecars in external mode